-A portable dishwasher usually has wheels on the bottom, and it doesn't require the support of cabinetry to keep it upright.
-A common problem with these dishwashers is that water doesn't completely drain from the tub.
+A portable dishwasher usually has wheels on the bottom, and it doesn't require the support of cabinetry to keep it upright — making it a great addition for renters or those with older kitchens.
+Unfortunately, a common problem with these dishwashers is that water doesn't completely drain from the tub.
 A small amount of water usually stays in the tub to keep the water seal lubricated.
-If you see any more than between 1 and 3 cups, troubleshoot and repair the problem to save money.
+However, if you see any more than between 1 and 3 cups, troubleshoot and repair the problem to save money.

 Have a portable dishwasher that won't drain?
 Here are four potential reasons why — and how to troubleshoot the issues.

 1. Drain Pump Problems

 All portable dishwashers have a pump that pushes water out of the tub and into the drain.
 If the pump is clogged with food particles or debris, it won't work properly.
 Here's how to clear out the drain pump:

 - Unplug the dishwasher from the power source, and remove the spray arm, spray arm support and bottom rack.

 - Clean out the pump and nearby filters.